renzaspiras/Project-Genesis/README.md

 # Live

-Just a game still on going written in assembly, and why assembly?
+Just a Bunch of systems written in assembly
 - I just want to torture myself.
 - I want to make a ligthweight applications which is friendly with low end devices

 ***
 ### Phase 1: Understanding and Learning Assembly
 ***
-#### Assembly Hello World
+#### Lesson 0: Assembly Hello World
 > Simple Dynamic Hello World in Assembly
 ```ASM
 section .data